-Below are a few of the application questions used in 2013-14.
+Below are a few of the application questions used in the past.

 Remember, essays can change from year-to-year, but this will help in getting some ideas/essays started as you prepare to apply to college!

-Common Application (used by over 500 colleges/universities) www.commonapp.org:There are now over 500 Common Application members in 47 states and the District of Columbia, as well as in Austria, Belgium, Bulgaria, France, Germany, Italy, Latvia, Qatar, Singapore, Switzerland, and the United Kingdom.2015-16 Essay Prompts:
+Common Application (used by nearly 900 colleges/universities) www.commonapp.org:There are nearly 900 Common Application members in 47 states and the District of Columbia, as well as in Austria, Belgium, Bulgaria, France, Germany, Italy, Latvia, Qatar, Singapore, Switzerland, and the United Kingdom.

 Personal statement questions